jxskiss/gopkg/perf/json/README.md

 ## Performance

 By default, this package uses `encoding/json` from the standard library.
-It gives the best compatibility but not best performance.
+It gives the best compatibility but lower performance.

 You can build your application with tag `unsafejson` to switch to `goccy/go-json`, which has much better performance than `encoding/json` and many other